Dr. Dounia Mahlouly, Founder

 Khadeja has worked with NGOs, research centres, and companies to look into Arabic language disinformation, social media monitoring in elections, information operations in the MENA region, foreign interference campaigns in North Africa with a specific focus on the Libyan online space.

-Zine Labidine Ghebouli, Contributor
+Zine Labidine Ghebouli, Associate Member

 Zine Labidine Ghebouli is an independent analyst and postgraduate student at the University of Glasgow where he specializes in Euro-Mediterranean affairs.
 He previously worked as a junior consultant at the Asfari Institute at the American University of Beirut.
 Zine is a graduate of the American University of Beirut and an alumni of the Near East South Asia Center for Strategic Studies.
 He is also a regular contributor to several think tanks and media channels on Algerian and MENA affairs.
 Zine focuses currently on political, social and security dynamics in the Mediterranean region.